Blog

 • Use As Is (UAI)

 Some companies also have dispositions of sort and repair.
-The sort is not a disposition, and often creates confusion for anyone auditing records of non-conforming materials.
+The sort is not a disposition and often creates confusion for anyone auditing records of nonconforming materials.
 Sorting is the process that you must perform when a lot of material fails to meet acceptance criteria.
 Still, some of the individual units within the lot meet the acceptance criteria.
 In this scenario, the following sequence of events is recommended.

-Sorting
+Sorting nonconforming materials

 First, the lot is segregated from a conforming product, and an NCR number is assigned.
 Next, the lot is 100% inspected for the defect, and the results of the inspection are recorded on the inspection record.
 It is important to record the specific number of non-conforming units on the NCR record–not the total amount inspected.
 The final step is to release a conforming product back into the production process or warehouse, and the Material Review Board (MRB) will disposition the units identified as non-conforming.

-If identifying non-conforming product requires an inspection method that is not typically performed, then the inspection plan needs to be corrected, or a corrective action plan is needed.
+If identifying a non-conforming product requires an inspection method that is not typically performed, then the inspection plan needs to be corrected, or a corrective action plan is needed.
 New and unforeseen defects may indicate a process change, a change in the raw materials, or inadequate training of personnel at your company or your supplier.
 An investigation of the root cause is needed, and it is recommended to consider documenting this investigation as an internal CAPA or a Supplier Corrective Action Request (SCAR).

-Material Review Board (MRB)
+Material Review Board (MRB) determines the nonconforming materials disposition

 Most companies have a “Material Review Board” (MRB) that is responsible for making the decision related to the disposition of non-conforming material.
 Typically, the MRB will be scheduled once per week to review the most recent nonconformities.
 The board usually consists of a cross-functional team, such as: